 - Observation: Most teenagers like to experiment with what their seniors do, including drinking.
 If their parents are alcoholics, a teenager is likely to become a drunkard.

-- Easy access to alcohol: Easy access to alcohol drives adolescents to consume alcohol.
+- Easy Access to Alcohol: Easy access to alcohol drives adolescents to consume alcohol.
 Adolescents get alcohol from family members and friends.

 A clinical diagnosis determines whether an adolescent is addicted to alcohol.
 However, there are obvious signs that indicate alcohol addiction, including:

-- Mood swings: An alcoholic describes mood swings that range from high irritability to anxiety or depression.
+- Mood Swings: An alcoholic describes mood swings that range from high irritability to anxiety or depression.

-- Change in peer group: The teenager changes his peer group and joins those who tolerate his behavior.
+- Change in Peer Group: The teenager changes his peer group and joins those who tolerate his behavior.
 If the teenager’s peer group includes cyclists, they could join other teenagers who want to party.

-- Lack of concentration: Young people become less attentive in class or at home.
+- Lack of Concentration: Young people become less attentive in class or at home.
 Loss of attention after a short time becomes a common phenomenon and they gradually lose their memory.

-- Abnormalities in physical activity: Alcohol addicts can also show coordination problems.
+- Abnormalities in Physical Activity: Alcohol addicts can also show coordination problems.
 The most common abnormalities include speech disorders, poor motor coordination and abnormal behavior.

-- Reduced self-care: Alcohol-addicted teenagers also become carefree and disorganized and may go days without showering, pressing their clothes and brushing their hair.
+- Reduced Self-care: Alcohol-addicted teenagers also become carefree and disorganized and may go days without showering, pressing their clothes and brushing their hair.

 - Rebellion: Once a teenager becomes addicted to alcohol, he can rebel and challenge any advice or confrontation.

-- Drop-in performance at school: As soon as a teenager becomes addicted to alcohol, his school grades drop significantly.
+- Drop-in Performance at School: As soon as a teenager becomes addicted to alcohol, his school grades drop significantly.
 Ironically, the teenager shows no signs of concern about the drop.
 In the worst-case scenario, they could drop out of school.

 - Lethargy: Alcohol impairs the brain and body tissues, making the person feel lethargic.
 They can change from active activity to a full-day idle.

 Once a teenager shows these signs, it is advisable to seek professional advice to manage the addiction.
 They can answer all your questions like how long your child will take in detox, can alcohol addiction be cured, and many more.
 We are just a call away.

 At this stage, it is difficult to quit alcohol.
 Severe withdrawals can lead to hallucinations, anger, and paranoia.
 All these problems can be cured by taking the best teen alcohol addiction treatment.

 - Parents and guardians should warn teenagers about the use of alcohol, and precautions about how they should behave during this time should be accompanied by rules.